Rob Asaro

 Duncan Miller

-Duncan Miller is a teacher, improviser, and comedian who has performed and trained with The Second City and Improv Olympic (IO) in Chicago.
+Duncan Miller is a teacher and improviser who has performed and trained with The Second City and Improv Olympic (IO) in Chicago.
 He is a graduate of the National Theater Institute at the Eugene O’Neill Theater Center and received his B.A. in Drama from Ithaca College.
-He performed at various theaters and festivals in New York City, Chicago, and Baltimore prior to earning his Masters Degree in Education.
-Currently, he is in his most rewarding role as a teacher of AP U.S. History, Politics and Government at North Star Academy in Newark, NJ; where he performs to a sold-out audience of high schoolers every day.
+He performed at various theaters and festivals in New York City, Chicago, and Baltimore prior to earning his master’s degree in education.
+Currently, he serves as Academic Dean and history teacher at North Star Academy in Newark, NJ where he works with the next generation of storytellers.

 Ryan D. Moore